istio/istio.io/content/docs/tasks/security/authn-policy/index.md

 200
 {{< /text >}}

-You may want to use the script [gen-jwt.py]({{< github_tree >}}/security/tools/jwt/samples) to generate new tokens for testing with different issuer, audiences, expiry date etc to observe other aspects of JWT validation.
+You may want to use the script [`gen-jwt.py`]({{< github_tree >}}/security/tools/jwt/samples) to generate new tokens for testing with different issuer, audiences, expiry date etc to observe other aspects of JWT validation.
 For example, the command below creates a token that will expire in 5 seconds.
-As you will see, requests using that token will be authenticated succeffully at first, but then be rejected after 5 seconds:
+As you will see, requests using that token will be authenticated successfully at first, but then be rejected after 5 seconds:

 {{< text bash >}}
 $ TOKEN=$(@security/tools/jwt/samples/gen-jwt.py@ @security/tools/jwt/samples/key.pem@ --expire 5)